lafernando/ballerina-cloud-native-middleware-workshop/README.md

-# Ballerina: Cloud Native Middleware as a Programming Language
+# Ballerina: Cloud-Native Middleware as a Programming Language

 [Ballerina](http://ballerina.io) is a programming language for the cloud-era; specializing in creating network connected applications.
 It brings together the higher level abstractions of middleware technologies, but with the flexibility of a general-purpose programming language.